Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-research/index.md

 ## Your Benefits

-- Postdoctoral and PhD researchers: 100% of TVL E-13 with 3 years (For postdoctoral researchers who have already received PhD degrees, TVL E-14 is possible).
+- Postdoctoral and PhD researchers: 100% of TVL E-13 with 3 years.
 - For Master thesis students contract as a working student (Hiwi) is possible.
 - Access to large-scale multicentric, multimodal (images, reports) datasets
 - The division has exclusive access to the latest and powerful computing resource (2x NVIDIA DGX H100 cluster).
 Each group member is provided with powerful personal workstations (with RTX A6000 GPUs, etc.).